urjasahaAIML/Session6/README.md

 Each choice (1-5) creates a loop for model and runs 25 epochs, saves the last epoch validation loss, accuracy statistics in global array
-Misclassified images are captured only in last epoch (25th) Regularization block defines the GhostNorm() function
+Misclassified images are captured only in last epoch (25th) Regularization block defines the GhostNorm() function Choice 4,5 (with GhostBN) is run with higher learning rate.
+Dropout is not used